kvantas/mapAI/README.md

 **Positional Accuracy Improvement (PAI)** of historical vector maps.
-It uses modern machine learning and statistical models to learn the complex geometric distortions inherent in historical cartographic documents and applies a correction to improve their geometric accuracy
+It uses modern machine learning and statistical models to learn the complex geometric distortions inherent in historical cartographic documents and applies a correction to improve their geometric accuracy.

-The package is designed for researchers and practitioners in geomatics and GIS who need to integrate historical maps into modern GIS workflows.
+The package is designed for researchers and practitioners in geomatics who need to integrate historical maps into modern GIS datasets.

 ## Overview